Way back in history:

 midget tour brought with it 8,000 gallons of methanol and 500 tyres.
 Midget racer, [more

-had a JAP 1100cc air-cooled V-twin motor, giving four-wheel drive,
+JAP 1100cc air-cooled V-twin motor, giving four-wheel drive, no

-no differentials, through TWO clutches -- one at each end -- (but
+differentials, through TWO clutches -- one at each end -- (but only one

-only one pedal).
-The motor ran on alky fuels, with a wicked
+pedal).
+The motor ran on alcohol, with a wicked 15:1 compression

-attempting a hefty push-start.
-Clayton fondly remembers the
+push-start.
+Clayton fondly remembered the very high performance

-Sadly, USAF veteran Clayton Sampson is no longer with us, but his wife
+Clayton is no longer with us, but his wife

 Just